 The style of 101 Secrets makes it easy to read–I read most of it in one sitting–and fun to share.
 I would highly recommend it as a college graduation gift or a 20th birthday present for anyone.
 It’s great for those of us on our way out of our twenties, too (and probably even those in other decades).

 I loved the book, but like they always said on Reading Rainbow, “you don’t have to take my word for it!”
-You can buy the book here (and you should).
-You can follow Paul on twitter here or check out his facebook group here.
-Check out the blog post that got the book deal here.
+You can long distance dating med school (and you should).
+You can dating at the texas state fair or reddit most reliable dating apps.
+Check out tteenage dating statistics los angeles.
 And finally, if you tweet about it, use the #101Secrets.